 - Eco Mobile model ECO M 2TNS with containerized Air Pollution Control (APC)

 - Emission monitoring via an on-board Continuous Emissions Monitoring System (CEMS)

 - Ash storage for 1 month, via specialized storage and operating containers

 - Recycling station for source-separation of recyclable materials

 - Waste oil as fuel processing capability

 SPECIAL FEATURES: Compact energy-from-waste recovery; waste heat is captured to generate hot water for use in showers, laundry or other uses.

 The modular system is configured to be highly flexible, allowing for different logistical footprints depending on the location.
 The DWHS can easily adapt by reducing some functions to better fit the mission.
 For example, in serving more austere environments, with no infrastructure and minimal resources, the DWHS can be transported and/or operated with or without the APC and CEMS, recycling station and composter.
 This flexibility is a unique and highly desirable feature for the military customer.

 RESULTS: The DWHS is a self-contained system to support units of up to 500 people, recycling 100s of kg of material, and reducing 2000kg of residual waste every day.
-Producing up to 150,000 litres of hot water every 24 hours means that military personnel have access to long hot showers which are normally limited to conserve use fossil fuels.
+Producing up to 150,000 litres of hot water every 24 hours means that military personnel have access to long hot showers which are normally limited to conserve use of fossil fuels.